anishlc31/anishlc31/README.md

 <h1 align="center">Hi 👋, I'm Anish Lamichhane</h1>

 - I like learning about new technologies and getting better at what I do.
-I'm good at building effective web applications using React, NestJs, Typescript, Node.js, Express, and MongoDB.
+I'm good at building effective web applications using Angular, NestJs, Typescript, Node.js, Express, and MongoDB.

 <!-- Languages and Tools -->
 <h3 align="left">Languages and Tools:</h3>